Your Money Has Impact. Make It Matter.

 List of brokers that can be linked to the portfolio visualizer

-Ziggma connects with all major brokers worldwide
+Ziggma connects with over 10,000 brokers worldwide

 Securely link your account to track all your investments in a single platform.